Love is a Sickness

 And this was Love, I knew it not, but blindly floated on,

-The waves are raging round me--I'm reckless where they guide;
+are raging round me--I'm reckless where they guide; No hope is

 - Jane Francesca Lady Wilde